-Township meeting facilities have been improved with the remodeling of the Little Red Schoolhouse.
 Continued upgrades to Township facilities are planned with the intent to increase accessibility and services to the community.

-C. Objective 3: Provide for a Range of Development Types Through Appropriate Land Use Distribution
+C. Objective 3: Provide for a Range of Development Types Through Appropriate Land Use Distribution establishment there of a number of service-oriented businesses that benefit the economy.

-Rapid City, a boom-and-bust town more than a hundred years ago, has begun a period of regrowth.
-The Commercial-Light-Industry zoning on the south side of town has permitted the establishment there of a number of service-oriented businesses that benefit the economy.
 Their establishment has been facilitated by the zoning of unplatted land to depths of 300-450 feet, relatively free of existing residences, and available at reasonable prices.
 It is foreseen that a small increase in the amount of land devoted to a "Commercial-Light Industry Park" in an area contiguous with the present zone and separated from village residences could enhance community development.
-The Planning Commission recognizes the need for additional Commercial Zoning along Rapid City Road to the north of town which continues to be a controversial subject.
+The Planning Commission recognizes the need for additional commercial zoning along Rapid City Road with possible extension of Commercial-Light-Industry south of the village and Village-Commercial to the north which continues to be a controversial subject.